 6. Compensation

 (a) At the time of execution of this Escrow Agreement, Depositors shall pay Escrow Agent an acceptance fee of $ .
-In addition, Depositors shall pay Escrow Agent a fee of $ per annum or part thereof payable upon execution of this Escrow Agreement and thereafter on each anniversary date of this Escrow Agreement and Depositors agree to reimburse the Escrow Agent for all reasonable expenses, disbursements and advances incurred or made by the Escrow Agent in performance of its duties hereunder (including reasonable fees, expenses and disbursements of its counsel).
+In addition, Depositors shall pay Escrow Agent a fee of $ per annum upon execution of this Escrow Agreement and thereafter on each anniversary date of this Escrow Agreement and Depositors agree to reimburse the Escrow Agent for all reasonable expenses, disbursements and advances incurred or made by the Escrow Agent in performance of its duties hereunder (including reasonable fees, expenses and disbursements of its counsel).
 It is understood that the Escrow Agent’s fees may be adjusted from time to time to conform to its then current guidelines.
 The obligations contained in this paragraph (a) shall be a joint and several obligation of the Depositors.

-(b) Depositors shall pay an investment transaction fee of $ for each purchase or sale of a security made by Escrow Agent hereunder.
+(b) Depositors shall pay an investment transaction fee of $100.00 for each purchase or sale of a security made by Escrow Agent hereunder, unless funds are invested pursuant to Section 2 (b) (3).

-(c) Depositors shall be responsible for and shall reimburse Escrow Agent upon demand for all fees, expenses and disbursements incurred or made by Escrow Agent in connection with this Escrow Agreement.
+Depositors shall be responsible for and shall reimburse Escrow Agent upon demand for all fees, expenses and disbursements incurred or made by Escrow Agent in connection with this Escrow Agreement.

 II.
 TERMS AND CONDITIONS